jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.31 PlanCurvature

-Calculates a plan (contour) curvature raster from an input DEM.
+Calculates a plan (contour) curvature raster from an input DEM..

 *Parameters*: